hjs-spec/jep-core/SECURITY.md

 ## Supported Versions

-We currently support the following versions of HJS Core with security updates:
+We currently support the following versions of JEP Core with security updates:

 | Version | Supported          |
 |---------|-------------------|